vlitzke/jekyll-theme-prologue/reading-list.md

 - Honeyman, Gail: *Eleanor Oliphant is Completely Fine*
 - Hosseini, Khaled: *A Thousand Splendid Suns*
 - Hosseini, Khaled: *The Kiterunner*
+- Kahneman, Daniel: *Thinking, Fast and Slow*
 - Kaur, Rupi: *Milk and Honey*
 - Kaur, Rupi: *The Sun and Her Flowers*
-- Kahneman, Daniel: *Thinking, Fast and Slow*
+- Kay, Adam: *This is Going to Hurt*
 - Keyes, Daniel: *Flowers for Algernon*
 - Larson, Erik: *The Devil in the White City*
 - Larsson, Stieg: *The Girl with the Dragon Tattoo Trilogy*